COVID: German cases are growing 'exponentially' again | DW | 16.03.2021

 The number of coronaviruses in Germany grew 20% in the past week, as lockdown restrictions are gradually eased, an expert at the Robert Koch Institute for infectious diseases (RKI) said Tuesday.

-The figures were released as the country's intensive care doctors warn of the need for an "immediate return" to partial lockdown to avoid a dangerous third wave of coronavirus cases.
+The figures were released as the country's intensive care doctors warn of the need for an "immediate return" to partial lockdown to stave off a dangerous third wave of coronavirus cases.

+RKI epidemiologist Dirk Brockmann told German broadcaster ARD that the loosening of measures was particularly unhelpful given the exponential growth that has occurred with the British virus variant B117.

 "We are exactly on the flank of the third wave.
 That can no longer be disputed.
 And, at this point, we have eased the restrictions and that is speeding up the exponential growth," RKI epidemiologist Dirk Brockmann told German broadcaster ARD.